andrivet/ZX81-Debugger/docs/debug.md

 `MEMBOT`  | $405d   | 30   | Calculator's memory area; used to store numbers that cannot conveniently be put on the calculator stack.
 `SPARE2`  | $407b   |  2   | not used.

-Most of these varaibles are used by the BASIC interpreter of the ZX81 ROM and are not used (or usable) by assembly programs.
-The only interresting system variables are:
+Most of these variables are used by the BASIC interpreter of the ZX81 ROM and are not used (or usable) by assembly programs.
+The only interesting system variables are:

 * `D_FILE`: This variable holds the address of the display file, i.e. the area in memory used to display characters on the screen.
 It is frequently used to directly display characters on the screen without using the routines in the ZX81 ROM.
 * `LAST_K`: It contains the last key pressed.
-This is sometimes used but it does not allow to detect when several keys are presses at the same time.
+This is sometimes used but it does not allow to detect when several keys are pressed at the same time.
 So often, assembly programs are using directly `INPUT` instructions.
 * `FRAMES`: It counts the number of frames displayed on the screen.
 Bits 0 to 14 are decremented for each frame set to the screen.
 It is often used for timing since the number of frames per second is well known (25 for PAL and SECAM, 29.97 for NTSC).

 In our example, the `D_FILE` variable contains the 16-bit value `40B5h`.
 We can display the memory at the address by using a command of the debugger.
 In the **Debug Console** after the `>` prompt, enter the command: